gusalvestavo/ConnectorDialogflowCloudAPI/README.md

 Step 8 - Change the variables in the code called:

 # Variables to be changed on index.js
-- projectId (the project ID found on your Dialogflow's agent settings page)
+- PROJECT_ID (the project ID found on your Dialogflow's agent settings page)
-- whatsAppToken (your WhatsApp token value, found on the Meta Developer page for the app)
+- WHATSAPP_TOKEN (your WhatsApp token value, found on the Meta Developer page for the app)
-- verifyToken (set by you on the WhatsApp Webhook Configuration)
+- VERIFY_TOKEN (set by you on the WhatsApp Webhook Configuration)